In the guide below, we list potential sustainability tips for schools.

 Taps might be a common source of leaks, but also water pipes and fittings.

-– Lighting and electronics are energy efficient, or being used in a sustainable way
+– Lighting and electronics are being used in a sustainable way

-In some instances, local governments and organisations may offer assistance in the form of grants, or have programs set up for schools that implement sustainability in various ways.
+In some instances, local governments and organisations may offer assistance in the form of grants, for schools engaging in sustainability initiatives.

 24. Look At Examples Of Sustainability At Other Schools For Ideas